 Change theme: Select the slides you want to change and click on the Design ribbon tab.
 Hover over a theme in the Themes palette.
 In Normal view, Live Preview will change the Slide Pane to show how the theme will affect that slide.
 Click on the theme you want to use.
 These are the same themes that you can use in Word, Excel, and Access.
 It's nice to be able to coordinate all your documents!

-Theme changes Masters: When you apply a theme to all of your slides, your Masters are replaced by the ones that are in that theme.
-On the other hand, you can apply a theme to selected slides or even to just one slide, which adds the theme's Masters to your existing set of Masters.
+Theme changes Masters: When you apply a theme to all of your slides, you replace the Masters with the ones that are in the new theme.
+On the other hand, if you apply a theme to selected slides or even to just one slide, you add the theme's Masters to your existing set of Masters.

 Browse for a theme: The Browse link at the bottom of the Themes palette opens a dialog where you can browse to other folders for themes or existing presentations.

 Problem: Applying a theme did not change all selected

-The theme did not have a Master for the layouts that those slides used.
+The theme's Masters did not include the layout that those slides used.
 For example, older themes and presentations do not include section header masters, because those were introduced in PowerPoint 2010.

 Solution: Create your own new layouts for the ones that are missing.